do-not-track-me/isothiazoline-allergy/README.md

 Decreasing the overall exposure to these substances is definitely great, but for people that are already sensitized, this may not be enough.

-# Tips i've found to cope with this bullshit
-I'll start with the products which i've found are ok, since that list is shorter
-## personal hygiene
-- for washing: a solid block of marseille soap
-- moisturizer: organic (food grade) coconut oil
-- soothing irritated skin: organic honey as a mask, aloe vera
-- skin exfoliation: salt + honey mixture
-- shaving: an old school safety razor (most of the cheap plastic ones contain a small soap block)
-## washing clothes
-- solid marseille soap (it's also used as a bag of flakes which dilutes faster into water)
-- soaking in vinegar overnight
-## the clothes
-so turns out all kinds of dodgy chemicals are also used in the clothes manufacturing process.
-Here's some stuff that has helped:
-- certificates like [OEKO-TEX](https://www.oeko-tex.com/importedmedia/downloadfiles/STANDARD_100_by_OEKO-TEX_R__-_Limit_Values_and_Individual_Substances_According_to_Appendices_4___5_en.pdf) and [GOTS](https://global-standard.org/images/resource-library/documents/standard-and-manual/gots_version_6_0_en1.pdf) help, but are no silver bullet
-- opt for products that have less dye
-- prefer products manufactured in the EU (more regulations), and companies that provide a credible chain of manufacturing
-- avoid fast fashion / cheap brands like H&M
-- prefer natural products (i.e. 100% merino wool)
-- you can send the manufacturer an email and just ask about their manufacturing process. if the answer is vague / they don't keep track of it, it's usually a good sign to pass on it
-### Some clothes brands i've had better luck with:
-- Devold's 100% merino wool products
-- Finlayson's undyed 100% flax bedsheets
-- Futonnetti.fi for futon mattresses
-- saarentaika.com 100% organic cotton (undyed) towel
-- some patagonia / black diamond products
-## cleaning the house
-- the same marseille soap
-- diluted vinegar
-- just water
-- Washing soda is great for bad stains.

-## other tips
-- as a general rule of thumb, solid soaps need less preservatives
-- when asking for product information, try to avoid phrasing the question in a way that can be taken as an attack against them. this isn't the only skeleton the chemical / cosmetics industry has in their closet, so it understandably doesn't take much for someone to get on the defensive side.